What is going on when a compressor will not build pressure? The compressor runs, but the gauge showing air tank pressure moves little if at all.

 Listen while the compressor is off, and watch the tank gauge as well.
 What you are checking for is an air leak that you won’t be able to hear when the compressor is running.
 If the pressure in the compressor tank is dropping and nothing is using air the leak may be bleeding off enough air that the compressor can’t build tank pressure past a certain point.

-Low cost compressors have low cost reed type or flapper type valves which, at least according to the numbers of persons that report valve issues on this site, don't seem to last very long.
+Other styles of air compressor pumps have valves too.
+Low cost reciprocating compressors typically have have low cost reed or flapper type valves which, at least according to the numbers of persons that report valve issues on this site, don’t seem to last very long.

-Air always takes the route of least resistance, a little of that air may actually be entering the tank, which is why the compressor reaches a threshold pressure, beyond which it won't go as the flow path back out the intake valve is an easier one than down into the tank against increasing tank pressure.
+Air always takes the route of least resistance so a little of that air may actually be entering the tank, but then more flows out of the valve rather than down into the tank, which is why the compressor can sometimes reaches a certain tank pressure beyond which it won’t go.

 Again, air always follows the path of least resistance, and if it is easier for the air in the tank to flow back out through the damaged or failed pressure valve than be drawn in to the cylinder via the intake valve, then that is what the air will do.

 Sometimes replacement valve plates are not available.
 That being the case, some clever compressor owners have made their own from spring steel.
-See the sitemap page under troubleshooting for links to pages about this, and making your own gaskets too.
+See the sitemap page under troubleshooting for links to pages about maing your own reed or flapper valves for compressor pumps, and also about making your own gaskets too, since almost invariably if a compressor pump head is disassembled, some gasket damage will occur.

 If you are tearing the pump down it is advisable to change both the valve plate and all the gaskets, as taking the pump apart will likely damage the gaskets so they will not seal when the pump is rebuilt.

-So, do you spend the $75 or more dollars to fix your $150 compressor or not?
-That's a call you'll have to make if your compressor begins to run without building full pressure.
+So, do you spend the $100 or more dollars to fix your $150 compressor or not, considering that the replacement for it may be even less than what it cost when it was purchased.
+That’s a call you’ll have to make if your compressor begins to run and run without building full pressure.